Crash-test and image correlation: how to measure seat deformations and follow the dummy’s movements

 Digital Image Correlation (DIC) for vibration analysis

 Digital Image Correlation (or DIC) is well-known for its static applications, but under the right circumstances, it is equally applicable to vibration testing.
-Here is as industrial example at Safran.
+Here is an industrial example at Safran.
 As part of the development of increasingly high-performance aircraft actuators, Safran Landing Systems (SLS) must ensure the integrity of its systems during commissioning.
 With this…

 Digital image correlation for automotive structures